-- Talking during an examination - Taking a mobile phone into an examination turned on or off on purpose or accidentally - Taking any item other than those accepted by the Awarding Body into an examination such as an AirPods, earbuds, iPod, watch, any other electronic equipment, books or notes - Leaving the examination room without permission - Passing notes or papers or accepting notes or papers from another candidate - Communicating in any way with another candidate

-- Buy/ask for/share exam content

-- Pass on rumours of what's in exams
+- Talking during an examination - Taking a mobile phone into an examination turned on or off on purpose or accidentally - Taking any item other than those accepted by the Awarding Body into an examination such as an AirPods, earbuds, iPod, watch, smart glasses, any other electronic equipment, books or notes - Leaving the examination room without permission - Passing notes or papers or accepting notes or papers from another candidate - Communicating in any way with another candidate - Buy/ask for/share exam content - Pass on rumours of what's in exams

-- Share your work

-- Work with others so that your coursework is not your own independent work

 If a member of staff or invigilator suspects a candidate of malpractice during an examination, the candidate will be informed and the allegation will be explained.
-The candidate will have the opportunity to give his/her side of the story before any final decision is made.
-If the candidate is found guilty of malpractice, the Awarding Body will be informed and the candidate's examination paper will be withdrawn.
-It is unlikely that the candidate will have the opportunity to repeat the examination.
+The candidate will have the opportunity to give his/her side of the story and all relevant information will be passed on to the awarding body.
+All evidence will be considered by the awarding body and an appropriate sanction applied to the candidate.